andreabradpitto/ARP-assignment/README.md

 - A [**POSIX**](https://en.wikipedia.org/wiki/POSIX)-compliant machine
 - [gcc](https://gcc.gnu.org/)
-- At least 1 MB of free disk space (beware that running the code for an extended time span may produce huge log file sizes)
+- At least 1 MB of free disk space

+The space required is intended for the repository contents + the compiled code.
+Please beware that running the code for an extended time span may produce much greater log file sizes.

 ## ✅ 4 - Installation